 Lane Cove National Park

-Lane Cove is an award-winning park in a bushland setting about 10km north-west of the city.
+Lane Cove is an award-winning park in a bushland setting about 10km northwest of the city.
 There are sites for tent, campervan and motorhomes.
 This is a 5-star park and probably your best bet if you want to camp with a level of comfort in Sydney.
-Also on site is Tandara, Sydney’s most luxurious camping experience.
+Also on site are glamping tents, Sydney’s most luxurious camping experience.

 Lane Cove offers everything from wi-fi and camp kitchens to swimming pools, bike and boat hire and often regular guest activities during holiday periods.
 There are power outlets available for recharging phones and other devices in the camp kitchen.